Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 ### Stage instructions

-1. In the Group Stage, the teams will be divided into 4 groups of 5 teams.
+1. In the Group Stage, the teams will be divided into four groups of five teams each.
 2. All the teams from each group will face each other over the course of five weeks.
-   - Teams are **not playing every week**.
+   - Due to the odd number of teams in each group, all teams **will only be playing on four matchweeks** instead of on all five by default.
 Team captains are expected to be aware of the schedules posted by the Tournament Management.
-3. Depending on the outcome of a Group Stage match, each team will be awarded points as follows:
+3. Depending on the outcome of a Group Stage match, each team will be alloted Group Stage points to their name as follows:
-   - Winning a match gives the team +3 points.
+   - Winning a match gives the team +3 Group Stage points.
-   - Losing a match gives the team +1 point.
+   - Losing a match gives the team +1 Group Stage point.
-   - Forfeiting a match, either by disqualification or by a Lost by Default, penalizes the team by -3 points.
+   - Forfeiting a match, either by disqualification or by a Lost by Default, penalizes the team by -3 Group Stage points.
 4. Rankings of each group are determined by sorting the results of each team's performance in the following priority:
-   - Most points accumulated.
+   - Most Group Stage points accumulated.
    - Most matches won.
    - Have higher `{(the number of beatmaps won) - (the number of beatmaps defeated)}`.
    - Most beatmaps won.